 With almost half of the UK’s workforce currently working from home during the pandemic, a remote working approach is something that many businesses can adopt as we look to move into a post-pandemic era.
 By utilising electronic processes such as using Google Docs, employees can access their work from home without the need to commute to the office.
 Eliminating the daily commute means cutting down the use of cars and public transport.

 These are just a few of the ways businesses can reduce their carbon emissions.
 It’s important that we try to do as much as we can to help reach our net-zero climate goal.
-If you have more tips on how businesses can reduce carbon emissions, join in the conversation using the hashtag #theCO2race.
+If you have more tips on how businesses can reduce carbon emissions or expendature on business gas or commercial electricity, join in the conversation using the hashtag #theCO2race.